kubestellar/kubestellar/docs/content/direct/pr-signoff.md

     ssh-keygen -t ed25519 -C "your_email"
     ```

-2. Press `Enter` to select the default option if prompted to set a save-file or passphrase for the key (you may choose to enter a passphrase if desired; this will prompt you to enter the passphrase everytime you perform a DCO sign-off).
+2. Press `Enter` to select the default option if prompted to set a save-file or passphrase for the key (you may choose to enter a passphrase if desired; this will prompt you to enter the passphrase every time you perform a DCO sign-off).
-   - The following output should generate a randomart image
+   - The following output should generate a `randomart` image
 3. Use the following command to copy the new SSH key to your clipboard:

     ```shell